Tornadoes of 2022: June 16 (China)

 An EF2 tornado struck the large city of Guangzhou, China on the evening of June 16.
 Businesses and residential structures sustained considerable damage to their windows, roofs, and exteriors, and trees and power lines were downed.
 Vehicles were moved and damaged, and some metal buildings were severely damaged or destroyed, with sheet metal wrapped around power lines.
 The tornado caused major power outages and knocked out power to the city's subway lines.
 No serious injuries or fatalities occurred.

 June 27 (Netherlands)

 A fatal IF1/F1/T2 tornado touched down and caused considerable damage in the town of Zierikzee in the Netherlands.
 Homes sustained roof damage, and several adjoining townhomes were unroofed entirely.
 Trees and fences were toppled to the ground, and cars were damaged by flying debris.
 The fatality occurred when an elderly woman who was caught outside during the tornado was struck by flying debris.
 Nine other people were injured in Zierikzee.

 July

-There were 66 confirmed tornadoes in the United States in the month of July.